Change Point Estimation in a Dynamic Stochastic Block Model: Comparison of the ``Every time point clustering algorithm" vs the 2-step algorithm

 The above numerical results amply demonstrate the competitive nature of the computationally inexpensive 2-step algorithm under the settings posited.
 However, note that the connection probabilities assumed are in general strong that leads to a large $F_n$ signal.
 Next, we illustrate the performance for the case of excessively small connection probabilities.

-\textbf{Effect of excessively small connection probabilities:} In this paper, we assume that the entries of $\Lambda$ and $\Delta$ are bounded away from $0$ and $1$, in order to establish results on the asymptotic distribution of the change point estimators (see Section \ref{sec: ADAP}).
-This assumption is not needed for establishing consistency of the estimators.
-Next, we consider DSBMs with small entries in $\Lambda$ and $\Delta$ and illustrate their effect on the performance of the change point estimators based on simulated results.
-For DSBMs (IV) and (V), we consider $(m,n,\tau_n) =(60,60,30)$.
+\textbf{Effect of excessively small connection probabilities:} In this paper, we assume that the entries of $\Lambda$ and $\Delta$ are bounded away from $0$ and $1$, to establish results on the asymptotic distribution of the change-point estimators (see Section \ref{sec: ADAP}).
+This assumption is, however, not needed for establishing consistency and the convergence rate of the estimators.
+Here we consider DSBMs with small entries in $\Lambda$ and $\Delta$ and illustrate their effect on the performance of the change-point estimators based on simulated results.
+For DSBMs (4) and (5), we consider $(m,n,n\tau_{m,n}) =(60,60,30)$.